 “That's really Ronaldo's way of thinking, absolute confidence that he's the best,” Balague said.

-Basketball legend Kobe Bryant once said that Ronaldinho introduced him to a player who would become the greatest player in history.
+Basketball legend Kobe Bryant once said that Ronaldinho introduced him to a player who would become the greatest in history.
 "What do you mean?
 You're the best player," Kobe Bryant said in surprise.
 "No," Ronaldinho said.
 "This kid will be the greatest player."
 At that time, Messi was only 17 years old.

 Messi joined Barca's star-studded squad, which included Ronaldinho, Deco, Eto'o and La Masia legends like Puyol, Iniesta, and Xavi.
 The following season, Barca won La Liga and the Champions League.

 "We won the Champions League and La Liga with Ronaldinho in his prime," said Van Bommel.
 "He was at a level where he could do everything himself.
-We just defended and let him inspire the attack, knowing that we would win every game."
+We just defended and let him inspire the attack, knowing we would win every game."

 Of course, it is difficult to compare players from different eras.
-Yamal emerged in a very different Barcelona context, when the financial situation forced the team to turn back and put their faith in the youth system that had made the club famous.
+Yamal emerged in a completely different Barcelona context, when the financial situation forced the team to turn back and put their faith in the youth system that had made the club famous.

 "At the moment, everything is going very well for him.
 And that's what makes Yamal so special, he makes people eagerly wait for every Barcelona match, makes the audience jump out of their seats, scream every time he touches the ball or creates a magical moment."